pminasandra/tracktorlive/Cassettes.md

     cv2.waitKey(1)
 ```

-## Add current timestamp on recorded videos and/or the GUI video (the one we visualise)
+## Add timestamp on recorded videos and/or the GUI video (the one we visualise)

 This cassette is useful for chunked videos, or normal recording, and can add the current time on the video files.
 There may be a small error (a few milliseconds) between the displayed time and the actual time the frame was captured.